FMMT666/launchpad.py/README.md

                 of the pressure (0..127).

-### ButtonStateXY( [mode] )
+### ButtonStateXY( [mode], [returnPressure] )

-    Returns the state of the buttons in X/Y mode.
+    Returns the state of the buttons in X/Y mode and optionally the pressure value.

     Notice that this is not directly compatible with the "Mk1" ButtonStateRaw() method, which returns [ <button>, <True/False> ].

+    Only the Pro, X and Pro Mk3 support pressure events.
+    They can be enables by passing "returnPressure=True" to the method call.
+    Notice that the Pro and X behave differently:

+    Pro and Pro Mk3:
+      There is only one pressure value for all buttons together.
+If multiple buttons are pressed, the biggest value is returned.
+There is no possibility to determine which button caused it.
+To distinguish the pressure events from button events, fake coordinates of "255" are returned in the list: [ 255, 255, <value>].

+    X:
+      The X supports multiple pressure values.
+For a distinction between button events and pressure events, "255" is added to the coordinate:
+       [ <x> + 255, <y> + 255, <value> ]

       PARAMS: <mode>       OPTIONAL: "pro" selects new x/y origin >>> PRO ONLY <<<
       RETURN: [ ]                    An empty list if no event occured, otherwise...
               [ <x>, <y>, <value> ]  ... a list with three fields:
                 <x> and <y> are the button's coordinates.
 The third field, <value> determines
                 the intensity (0..127) with which the button was pressed.
                 0 means that the button was released.
                 Notice that "Mk2" Pads will only return either 0 or 127.
                 They don't have the full analog mode like the "Pro" has.
+              [ 255, 255, <value> ]             ...
+PRO: a list of pressure events with two fields:
+                "255" as an indicator for a pressure event and <value> for the the intensity of the pressure (0..127).
+              [ <x> + 255, <y> + 255, <value> ] ...
+LPX: a list of pressure events with two fields:
+                "255" added to the <x> and <y> coordinates for a pressure event and <value> for the intensity of the pressure (0..127).